karatelabs/karate/karate-core/README.md

 ## Wildcard Locators
 The "`{}`" and "`{^}`" locator-prefixes are designed to make finding an HTML element by *text content* super-easy.
 You will typically also match against a specific HTML tag (which is preferred, and faster at run-time).
 But even if you use "`{*}`" (or "`{}`" which is the equivalent short-cut) to match *any* tag, you are selecting based on what the user *sees on the page*.

-Whe you use CSS and XPath, you need to understand the internal CSS class-names and XPath structure of the page.
-But when you use the visible text-content, for example the text within a `<button>` or hyperlink (`<a>`) - performing a "selection" can be far easier.
+When you use CSS and XPath, you need to understand the internal CSS class-names and XPath structure of the page.
+But when you use the visible text-content, for example the text within a `<button>` or hyperlink (`<a>`), performing a "selection" can be far easier.
 And this kind of locator is likely to be more stable and resistant to cosmetic changes to the underlying HTML.

 You have the option to adjust the "scope" of the match, and here are examples: